scsm-ua/kirtan-guide-en/songs/hari-haraye-namah-krishna-yadavaya-namah.md

     ei choy gosāi jabe vraje koilā vāsa rādhā-kṛṣṇa-nitya-līlā korilā prakāśa

-When these six Goswāmīs lived in Vraja they re- vealed and explained the eternal Pastimes of Rādhā and Krishna.
+When these six Goswāmīs lived in Vraja they revealed and explained the eternal Pastimes of Rādhā and Krishna.

 #### 9

     ānande bolo hari bhaja vṛndāvana
     śrī-guru-vaiṣṇava-pade majāiyā mana

-Absorbing your mind in meditation upon the di- vine feet of the Spiritual Master and the holy Vaiṣṇavas, chant the names of Lord Hari in ecstasy, and worship the transcendental realm of Vṛndāvan.
+Absorbing your mind in meditation upon the divine feet of the Spiritual Master and the holy Vaiṣṇavas, chant the names of Lord Hari in ecstasy, and worship the transcendental realm of Vṛndāvan.

 #### 10